Short-time existence and uniqueness for some infinite-dimensional Nash systems: Introduction

 We denote by $\de_t$ the derivative with respect to $t$, by $D_j$ the derivative with respect $x^j$ -- that is, with respect to $x$ along $e_j$ -- and by $\de_{p^{j}}$ the derivative with respect to $p^{j}$.

 Finite-dimensional systems like \eqref{tdli_ns} -- that is, with $i \in \DSet{N} \defeq \{0,\dots,N-1\}$ and thus set in $\R^N_T \defeq [0,T] \times \R^N$ -- naturally arise to describe closed-loop Nash equilibria in stochastic differential $N$-player games, and they are notoriously hard to study due to the strong coupling Hamiltonian terms.
 Let us briefly recall how this happens, referring the reader to \cite{cardelar,Friedman72} for further details.
-Consider a game in which the vector $X_t = (X^i_t)_{i \in \DSet N}$ of the states of the players obeys the following $\R^N$-valued SDE on $[0,T]$: